 Alternative Export Method: XPN Archive Extraction

-If you prefer not to use the MPC Software you can also easily create a ‘standalone’ version of the expansion directly from the original XPN installer itself.
+If you have an XPN and prefer not to use the MPC Software you can also easily create a ‘standalone’ version of the expansion directly from the original XPN installer itself.
 An XPN file is just a standard compressed archive – it’s basically a ‘.zip’ file with a different file extension and can be opened with most standard ‘zip’ applications.
 For example on a Mac I can simply drag the XPN file directly into ‘Archive Utility‘ (or right click and select ‘Open With’) and it will immediately extract the contents of the XPN installer to a folder.
 You can perform a similar procedure using the archive utilities built into Windows.
 If you have any problems opening the XPN file, try renaming the file extension from ‘.xpn’ to ‘.zip’.

 After extraction, simply rename the extracted folder to match your Expansion name.
 Now go to your MPC Disk and if it doesn’t already exist in the root location of the disk, create a folder called ‘Expansions’ and drag and drop your expansion folder inside it.
 That’s it!

 You can also create your own standalone expansions for the MPC and Force without the expansion builder as it’s ultimately just a folder containing a bunch of MPC samples, kits, an image file and a small text file.
 Check out my tutorial ‘Creating Expansions For The Akai Force‘ which is suitable for the Akai Force and all standalone MPCs.